mak3r/turnkey/README.md

 # Caveats
 * This is an example designed specificially for Raspberry Pi 4B devices running Raspbian with a 64bit kernel.
 It has not been tested as a generic solution for other OSes/devices.
+* device must have a wireless card/chip capable of entering AP mode